e-schultz/ngcourse-next/handout/08-promises/README.md

 # Introduction to Promises.

-In Part 7 we saw that `$http` methods give us promises.
+In the previous section we saw that `$http` methods give us promises.
 But what exactly is a promise?